 When making the application for Grant only we are reliant on the client having accurately undertaken the work up to the point where the application for Grant can be made.
 We do not undertake the work up to the issue of the Grant of Probate, deal with the business on receipt of the Grant or in the winding up of the estate unless further instructions are received.

-The disbursement payable when we apply for the Grant is £155 being the application fee payable to the Probate Registry (set to change April 2019).
+The disbursement payable when we apply for the Grant is £273 plus £1.50p for each copy of the Grant of Probate required.

 What is included in the business of fully administering an estate

 The business of administrating an estate can be broadly divided into three stages as follows:-

 1. Work up to the issue of the Grant of Probate / Representation may include: